If an employee appeals

 Instead of going to an employment tribunal

-If your employee has made a legal claim or has a potential legal claim, it might be possible to use the Acas Arbitration Scheme for some flexible working cases.
+If your employee has made a legal claim or has a potential legal claim, it might be possible to use Acas arbitration for some flexible working cases.
 This is instead of going to an employment tribunal.

 Reaching an agreement through mediation